JVrabel/JVrabel.github.io/_pages/about.md

   - /about.html
 ---

-The site is under construction!
-Sorry for (temporarily) limited information.
+(The site is under construction!
+Sorry for (temporarily) limited information.)

+NEW: For the summer 2024 I am a visiting Ph.D. student at KASL $\subset$ ML group $\subset$ CBL $\subset$ University of Cambridge, working on input space mode connectivity (advised by D. Krueger).

 I am a Ph.D. candidate in applied physics at [CEITEC](https://www.ceitec.eu/) in the Czech Republic.
 My research focuses on interpretable machine learning (ML) applied to spectroscopic data and physics-inspired learning.
-Lately, I've been delving into ML foundations, where I work on sparsity (lottery tickets), overparametrization (NTK, double descent, mode connectivity), and general interpretability.
+Lately, I am mostly interested in understanding deep learning through empirical and theoretical methods, usually grounded in physics.
+The main motivation is to achieve interpretable and safe ML/AI for science and general use.
+This includes various topics in overparametrization, sparsity and adversarial robustness of deep networks.

 When I'm not busy with ML experiments, you can find me bouldering or cycling.
 I also enjoy hiking, playing guitar, and reading physics books from my vast collection.